ory/hydra/README.md

 Google Container Engine and many more.
 3. **Integration:** Hydra wraps your existing stack like a blanket and keeps it safe.
 Hydra uses cryptographic tokens for authenticate users and request their consent, no APIs required.
 The deprecated php-3.0 authentication service your intern wrote?
 It works with that too, don't worry.
-We wrote an example with React to show you how this could look like: [React.js Identity Provider Example App](https://github.com/ory-am/hydra-idp-react).
+We wrote an example with React to show you what this could look like: [React.js Identity Provider Example App](https://github.com/ory-am/hydra-idp-react).
 4. **Security:** Hydra leverages the security first OAuth2 framework **[Fosite](https://github.com/ory-am/fosite)**, encrypts important data at rest, and supports HTTP over TLS (https) out of the box.
 5. **Ease of use:** Developers and Operators are human.
 Therefore, Hydra is easy to install and manage.
 Hydra does not care if you use React, Angular, or Cocoa for your user interface.